photo-cli/photo-cli/INSTALL.md

 # Windows && Linux

-You can install as .NET CLI (preferred) or standalone executable that can be found on assets.
+You can install as .NET tool (preferred) or standalone executable that can be found on assets.

 # Install as .NET Tool

-.NET tool can be installed by .net cli (preferred), could be downloaded manually from https://www.nuget.org/packages/photo-cli/ or directly from assets.
+.NET tool can be installed as .NET tool (preferred), could be downloaded manually from https://www.nuget.org/packages/photo-cli/ or directly from assets.

 #### .NET CLI
 ```shell